yracine/device-type.myFlair/README.md

 You should already have an Flair username and password, if not go to https://my.flair.co/

 Go through the authentication process using MyFlairServiceMgr smartapp.
+To do so, please press on the "Flair Connect> Required" button in the middle of the screen.

 After being connected, click 'Next' and select your location, your Flair Devices -Puck(s), Vents(s), Tstat(s), and HVAC Unit(s)- that you want to control from Smartthings and, then press 'Next' for the 'Other Settings &Notification' page,